anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-05-25-Extreme-Gradient-Boosting-with-XGBoost-Part-4.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h4 id="4.1.3-Encoding-categorical-columns-II:-OneHotEncoder">4.1.3 Encoding categorical columns II: OneHotEncoder<a class="anchor-link" href="#4.1.3-Encoding-categorical-columns-II:-OneHotEncoder"> </a></h4><p>Okay - so you have your categorical columns encoded numerically.
+<h4 id="Encoding-categorical-columns-II:-OneHotEncoder">Encoding categorical columns II: OneHotEncoder<a class="anchor-link" href="#Encoding-categorical-columns-II:-OneHotEncoder"> </a></h4><p>Okay - so you have your categorical columns encoded numerically.
 Can you now move onto using pipelines and XGBoost?
 Not yet!
 In the categorical columns of this dataset, there is no natural ordering between the entries.
 As an example: Using LabelEncoder, the CollgCr Neighborhood was encoded as 5, while the Veenker Neighborhood was encoded as 24, and Crawfor as 6.
 Is Veenker "greater" than Crawfor and CollgCr?
 No - and allowing the model to assume this natural ordering may result in poor performance.</p>
 <p>As a result, there is another step needed: You have to apply a one-hot encoding to create binary, or "dummy" variables.
 You can do this using scikit-learn's OneHotEncoder.</p>
 <ul>
 <li>Instructions<ul>